Publishing Your App

 When your app is finished, if not before, you should upload it with the Chrome Developer Dashboard.
 Uploading it makes the dashboard generate an app ID, which you might need to complete your application's code.
 If you're using Chrome Web Store Payments, uploading also allows you to get the OAuth access token that you need to use the Licensing API.

 When your app, its Chrome Web Store listing, and all the sites it relies on are ready, you can publish your app.
+You can publish up to 20 applications on Chrome Web Store.

 Step 1: Choose a developer account